 While friends are a good thing, and it is necessary to let your feelings out every once in a while, there came a point when I was sick and tired of always being in a slump because I was listening to songs that sympathized with my feelings.

 The Original Intent of Music

 Music is not supposed to tell you what you want to hear.
 Music is meant to express what you and others need to hear.

-“Music through praising God helps connect us to something so much bigger than ourselves.” -Bryan Gilbert
+As my worship leader once said, “Music through praising God helps connect us to something so much bigger than ourselves.”

 “The Blessing” by Kari Jobe